TheWover/donut/README.md

 ## As a Standalone Tool

 Donut can be used as-is to generate shellcode from arbitrary .NET Assemblies.
-Both a Windows EXE and a Python script are provided for payload generation.
+Both a Windows EXE and a Python script (Python planned for v1.0) are provided for payload generation.
 The command-line syntax is as described below.

 ```